sayaz/OAI-Indoor-OTA-5G-NR/readme.md

 sudo python3 ./core-network.py --type start-mini --scenario 1
 ```

-In yet another session, start following the logs for the AMF.
-This way you can see when the UE syncs with the network.
+In another session, start following the logs for the AMF.
+This way you can see when the UE/gNB syncs with the network.

 ```
 sudo docker logs -f oai-amf